alban-read/M1-MICRO-FORTH/M1MicroForth.md

 - A value has no type, it could be used to represent an int, float, char etc.

-- A value has only a size in bits, the base VALUE is 64 bits.
+- A value has only a size in bits, the base VALUE size is 64 bits.

 ```FORTH
 199 VALUE myvalue
 ```

-A value is read and printed with dot.
+A value may be read (fetched to the stack) by calling itself, and then printed with dot.

 ```FORTH
 myvalue .
 ```

-A value is changed with the TO word
+A value is set with the TO word
 ```FORTH
 200 TO myvalue
 ```

 The default cell size for values is 8 (64 bits) each element can store a large integer value or a double float, they are untyped other than bit length.

 An array of values is created with the VALUES plural word.
 ```FORTH
 128 VALUES myvalues
 ```

-The VALUES are allotted from pools of memory that are zero filled, so all values will initially read as 0.
+These VALUES are allotted from pools of memory that are zero filled, so all values will initially read as 0.

 To change every value.
 ```FORTH